ordina-jworks/ordina-jworks.github.io/_posts/2017-06-06-Spring-IO-2017-The-Spring-ecosystem.md

 When developing applications in Scala, you can make use of Spring through Spring Scala, a community project.
 This brings a lot of Spring technologies to the Scala programming language.
-This is one of the two presented community projects by Pivotal Software on their main project page, the other one being Spring Roo.
+This is one of the two presented community projects by The Spring Team on their main project page, the other one being Spring Roo.